hibs28/Mini-API-Testing-Project/README.md

 Then run `bundle` to install those gems.

 ## How to use
 1. You will need to have an API Key in order for this: <https://home.openweathermap.org/users/sign_up>

 2. After you have signed up click on API Keys and copy the key.
 3. In the folder *Mini-API-Testing* create a `.env` file and type in `API_KEY=`
 4. Paste the key next to it making sure there is **no gaps**, otherwise the key will not work.
 5. In terminal, go into the folder and run `RSpec`.
-6. You can should see that all the tests has passed
+6. You can should see that all the tests has passed.